MicrosoftDocs/CloudAppSecurityDocs/CloudAppSecurityDocs/manage app permissions.md

 ## Ban or approve an app
-1. On the Manage app permissions page, click on the app to open the App drawer to view more information about the app and hte permissions it was granted.
+1. On the App permissions page, click on the app to open the App drawer to view more information about the app and hte permissions it was granted.
 You can click on the Permissions link to view a full list of permissions that were granted to the app.
 Under Community use, you can view how common the app is in other organizations.
 You can also click the Relate activity link to view the activities that are listed in the governance log related to this app.
 2. To ban the app, click on the ban icon at the end of the app row in the table. <br></br>
  ![ban app icon](./media/ban-app-icon.png) <br></br>
 When you ban an app, you can choose whether you want to let users know that the app they previously installed and authorized has been banned and will be disabled and won't have access to Office 365.
 If you don't want them to know, unselect Notify users who granted access to this banned app in the Ban the app dialog.